 What is Sustainable Tourism & Why is it Important?

-Buzzwords like ‘sustainability’ and ‘sustainable tourism’ can be opaque to the average person.
-If you’re confused, you’re not alone.
-Thankfully, the concept of sustainability is pretty easy to understand.
+Buzzwords like ‘sustainability’ and ‘sustainable tourism’ are becoming more and more common.
+But they can be opaque to the average person.
+If you need clarity, you’re not alone.
+Thankfully, the concept of sustainability is straight to the point.
 In short, it all centers around sustaining resources or avoiding the depletion of resources — whether environmental, economic, or cultural.

 Definition of Sustainable Tourism